 Putting it together

 So, the swim was good.
-Much better than I anticipated.
+Much better than I feared.
 And no wetsuit, no problem.
 Cool!

 Predicted | Actual | |